mulinShi/2019_IOT_Intruder_Detection/README.md

 Adam is used for optimization with a default learning rate of 1e-3.
 Binary crossentropy is used as the loss function.
 I also used 0.01 as weight decay for L2 regularization.
 The 2-layer custom head is saved in the model directory.

-The training result is shown below.
-The model fast converges and achieves 96.7%, 95% (19/20) accuracy on training and validation set respectively. training metrics

-To evaluate the generalization capacity of the model, I used a test set that the model has never seen during the training and tuning.
-As shown below, the model rather accurately predicts the "probability" of being messy room. predictions